GLOBAL MARKETS-World equities fall, U.S. Treasury yields rise after hawkish Fed | Business

 Traders, who were expecting the Fed to strike a more dovish stance after delivering its fourth consecutive rate hike, were rattled.
 "We've done 400 basis points in eight months - one of the steepest ascents in tightening in history - and to not sit back and see for a few months how the data comes in is just reckless," said Thomas Hayes, chairman at Great Hill Capital in New York.

-The MSCI world equity index, which tracks shares in 50 countries, was down 2%.
+The MSCI world equity index, which tracks shares in 50 countries, shaved almost 2%.
 European stocks dropped nearly 1% after the Bank of England delivered its biggest rate rise since 1989.
-On Wall Street, all three major indexes were lower in early afternoon trading, led by a selloff in technology, communication services, financials, healthcare, and consumer discretionary stocks.
+On Wall Street, all three major indexes closed lower, led by a selloff in technology, communication services, financials, healthcare, and consumer discretionary stocks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)